 - Red: Altitude too high, even with extra oxygen on train, to be helpful to acclimatizing

 After 20 hours into the journey, at Xining, the train begins to climb into more serious altitude, and you spend the next ten hours reaching Golmud.
-This part of the climb is actually high enough and gradual enough to help you begin to acclimate to higher altitude.
+(See this post on how to avoid altitude sickness.)
+The climb from Xining to Golmud, goes a bit high, reaching 3248 m/10,656 ft, but the general trend is a gradual ascent that is helpful for acclimatizing.

 Unfortunately, most of the rest of the train journey is at altitudes actually higher than Lhasa’s.